pymc-devs/pytensor/doc/library/config.rst

     Default: ``True``

-    This determines whether or not Aesara's garbage collector is used for intermediate results.
-To use less memory, Aesara frees the intermediate results as soon as they are no longer needed.
-Disabling Aesara's garbage collection allows Aesara to reuse buffers for intermediate results between function calls.
-This speeds up Aesara by spending less time reallocating space during function evaluation and can provide significant speed-ups for functions with many fast :class:`Op`\s, but it also increases Aesara's memory usage.
+    This determines whether or not Pytensor's garbage collector is used for intermediate results.
+To use less memory, Pytensor frees the intermediate results as soon as they are no longer needed.
+Disabling Pytensor's garbage collection allows Pytensor to reuse buffers for intermediate results between function calls.
+This speeds up Pytensor by spending less time reallocating space during function evaluation and can provide significant speed-ups for functions with many fast :class:`Op`\s, but it also increases Pytensor's memory usage.

 .. attribute:: config.scan__allow_output_prealloc